 |SINGULAR||It is used when a single element is needed.|

 A singular element consists of a single variable.
-A basic example os singular table is below.
+A basic example of a singular table is below.

 title "Single Column Table Example"; proc tabulate data=sashelp.class; class sex; var weight; table sex,weight; run;

 The analysis variable, Weight, is specified in the VAR statement and a single column.

 Since there is no statistic specified, the default statistic of SUM is displayed.

 Using the concatenated statement, you can combine multiple elements within columns and/or rows.
 A concatenated definition is formed when two or more space-separated elements are included in the same dimension.